 Towson University HCA Programs

 Towson University, Towson, offers a healthcare management major, with students choosing either a bachelor of science or bachelor of arts degree.
 Those majoring in this subject must minor in business administration.
 The major has 48 required units, as well as an internship.
 Classes include Health Care in the U.S.; Legal Environment for Business; Health Administration; Introduction to Gerontology; Information and Technology for Business; Writing for Business and Industry; Health Information and Quality Management; Legal and Ethical Issues in Health Administration; Human Resource Management for Allied Health Professionals; Research Methods in Interprofessional Health Studies; Services and Housing for the Long-Term Care Consumer and Financing and Organization of Health Care Services in the U.S. Towson also offers a minor in healthcare management, consisting of 18 units.
 Towson is accredited by the Association of University Programs in Health Administration and the Middle States Commission on Higher Education.

 Mount St. Mary’s University HC Programs

 Mount St. Mary’s University, Frederick, offers a Master of Health Administration degree that students may complete in two years on a part-time basis.
 Twelve courses are offered in eight-week sessions.
-Candidates must earn 36 credits toward their degree, but students may transfer up to nine credits.
+Candidates must earn 36 credits toward their master's degree, but students may transfer up to nine credits.
 Candidates must have an undergraduate GPA of at least 2.75, two years of relevant work experience or a 500 minimum score on the Graduate Management Admission Test.
 There is no application fee, but applications must be submitted at least six weeks prior to the first class.

 Johns Hopkins Carey Business School HC Programs